youngil-1013/youngil-1013.github.io/docs/sphinx/sphinx2.rst

 .. role:: bash(code)
    :language: bash

-Github Pages and Actions
+GitHub Pages and Actions
 ------------------------

 Right now, the "website" is just a bunch of HTML files in a directory, not accessible from the internet.
-To make it accessible, I will use GitHub Pages, which is linked with a GitHub repository and the service is free!
+To make it accessible, I will use GitHub Pages, which is linked with a GitHub repository.
+Following the instructions will let you create a website that is accessible online, fully customizable, and free.
 This section requires a GitHub account, which you can create at `GitHub <https:github.com>`_.
 If you have never authorized your computer to access GitHub, you will need to set up access tokens.
 Create your access token by following the instructions at `GitHub's documentation <https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token>`_.

 Now, create a new repository via GitHub, and make it public (required for GitHub Pages).
 You can name this repository anything you want, but because this doubles as my personal website, I name it "youngil-1013.github.io".
 This allows me to directly access my website at `https://youngil-1013.github.io/ <https://youngil-1013.github.io/>`_.
 If not, you will need to access it via `https://<your-id>.github.io/<repository-name>`.

 This section assumes that 1\) you have a GitHub account, 2\) you have created a repository, and 3\) you have set up an access token and can access GitHub from your computer.
 Furthermore, it assumes that you have named your repository `<your-id>.github.io`.`
-If you wish to follow CodeRefinery's instructions, you can find them at `CodeRefinery's Github set-up page <https://coderefinery.github.io/documentation/gh-pages/>`_.
+If you wish to follow CodeRefinery's instructions, you can find them at `CodeRefinery's GitHub set-up page <https://coderefinery.github.io/documentation/gh-pages/>`_.
 This page is heavily inspired by CodeRefinery's page, but I have added a few more details to make it easier for beginners.

-Cloning the Repository and Github Actions Configuration
+Cloning the Repository and GitHub Actions Configuration
 -------------------------------------------------------
 The first step is to clone the repository to your local machine.
 I highly recommend to start the python virtual environment as we have done in the :ref:`setupfor-ubuntu`.
 You can do this by running the following command in your terminal: